oleksiivinogradov/youbank-doc/openBeSea-NFT-auction/openBeSea-how-to-whitelist-nft-contract.md

 Choose this function to use OBS tokens to whitelist the NFT contract.

 To pay using OBS tokens, you need to allow the contract to withdraw money from your wallet.
-For this, open [0x490DbA6180b089d8E36eBb1E56a33F1aE9B96b87](https://bscscan.com/address/0x490DbA6180b089d8E36eBb1E56a33F1aE9B96b87#writeContract) and use the **approve** (#3) function.
+For this, open [0x490DbA6180b089d8E36eBb1E56a33F1aE9B96b87](https://bscscan.com/address/0x490DbA6180b089d8E36eBb1E56a33F1aE9B96b87#writeContract) contract and use the **approve** *(#3)* function.

 ![approve](./../media-assets/approve.png)